RIKEN-RCCS/lens3/README.md

 Lenticularis-S3 (Lens3) provides an S3 service by running multiple
 MinIO instances at a single access point.
-MinIO is an S3 object storage service, and refer to [https://min.io](https://min.io) about MinIO.
-While MinIO is usually started as a root process, Lens3 starts MinIO instances as non-root processes to confine unintended operations to each user.
+MinIO is an S3 object storage service, and please refer to [https://min.io](https://min.io) about MinIO.
+While a MinIO serivice is usually owned by a single user, Lens3 starts MinIO instances as user processes to confine unintended operations to each user.

 | ![lens3-overview](v1/doc/lens3-overview.svg) |
 |:--:|
 | **Fig. Lens3 overview.** |

-Lens3 works as a reverse-proxy and a manager of MinIO instances.
-It launches a MinIO instance on an S3 request, redirects file access requests to the instance, and manages the life-time of the instance.
+Lens3 works as a proxy and a manager of MinIO instances.
+It launches a MinIO instance on an S3 request, redirects access requests to the instance, and manages the life-time of the instance.
 This service, called "Lens3-Mux", is started as a systemd service.
-Lens3 also provides a simple Web-UI for managing a bucket pool.
+Lens3 also provides a simple Web-UI for managing bucket pools.
 A "bucket pool" is a management unit in Lens3 which is associated to each MinIO instance.
 A Web-UI is used to register S3 buckets to a pool.
 This service, called "Lens3-Api", is started as a systemd serivce, too.

 ## Guides